Printed Parts for R2D2

 to add features to my parts that make them more useful than standard

-that I'm more than willing to make custom versions of 3D printed parts
+part designs.
+Note that I'm more than willing to make custom versions of 3D printed parts on request.
+For example see this design for a Modified Utility Arm.

 the design information and can sell copies of the part to other R2BC